ART WALK PORTY returns 7-15 September 2019

 Full details to follow soon...

-The Art Walk returned to Portobello this year from 30 August to 9 September with an events centred curated programme around the 'Pleasure Ground' featuring live music, live art, participatory performance, writing, walks, installation and film screenings, alongside Artist Houses, Art in Shops and a Maker's Market.
+The 2018 Art Walk featured an events centred curated programme around the 'Pleasure Ground' featuring live music, live art, participatory performance, writing, walks, installation and film screenings.
 Please find below some of the festival highlights.

 PIER TO PIER PROJECT